barseghyanartur/mandala-dot-painting-workshop-petteflet/presentation.rst

    :class: r-stretch
    :align: center

-Where Do Mandalas Come From?
+Where do they come from?
 ============================

 - Mandalas have existed for thousands of years.